Fatal Road Accident Claims

-The police may decide to bring criminal charges - such as careless driving or causing death by dangerous driving - against a motorist involved in the accident.
-Where criminal proceedings are brought, the police are likely to be cautious about revealing information about the case to the family for fear of prejudicing a fair trial for the Defendant.
 This can be frustrating and upsetting as the family of the victim can feel excluded.
 The Crown Prosecution Service will make the decision to prosecute, but the police should consult the family and take their wishes into account.
 The family are not deemed to be a party in the proceedings and are therefore not allowed to be represented at the hearing.
 However, the family might be asked to make an impact statement to the court before sentencing.
 This may or may not be something you feel you want to do.
 Where there is a criminal trial, even though you cannot be represented, you can have a lawyer sitting in the courtroom to take a note of the proceedings.
 It is likely to be important to note carefully what witnesses say about how the accident happened.

 Making a Civil Claim

 – The injuries of the loved one who died, if he or she was conscious of pain before death